-If the claim can be settled prior to the filing of a lawsuit, then the injured person usually will not have to appear in court.
-However, whether or not a case can be settled short of an appearance in court by the injured person is something that is specific to each case.
+If the claim can be settled before the filing of a lawsuit, then the injured person usually will not have to appear in court.
+However, whether or not a case can be settled short of an appearance in court by the injured person is specific to each case.
 Our experienced personal injury lawyers in Virginia Beach can help you with the settlement value of a personal injury claim and whether you will need to appear in court.

-Typically, a person who wishes to make a claim for personal injuries will submit a claim to the applicable insurance company with the request that the insurance company review the claim and get back to the claimant with an offer of settlement.
+Typically, a person who wishes to claim personal injuries will submit a claim to the applicable insurance company and request that the insurance company review the claim and get back to the claimant with an offer of settlement.
 That request by the claimant may result in a denial of the claim by the insurance company, a request by the insurance company for additional information from the claimant, an offer of settlement, or some other response from the insurance company.

 If an agreement cannot be reached with the insurance company regarding a settlement of the injury claim, then the claimant’s personal injury lawyer will usually file a lawsuit in an effort to obtain an amount greater than what the insurance company is willing to pay.